nervetattoo/banner-card/README.md

 ## CSS vars for theming

+Please see the [official docs on theming](https://www.home-assistant.io/components/frontend/#defining-themes) or [check out a tutorial like this one](https://www.juanmtech.com/themes-in-home-assistant/)
 The card uses the following CSS variables:

 | Var name                          | Default value             | Usage                                                                         |